WynnBuilderTools/WynnBuilderTools/README.md

 ## Step-by-step Setup Guide (Windows)
 1. Download the latest release's artifacts from [the releases page](https://github.com/TYTheBeast/WynnBuilderTools-Rekindled/releases)
 2. Extract its contents wherever you prefer, but make sure you can easily access the directory in a terminal!
-3. Download the items.json from [hppeng-wynn](https://github.com/hppeng-wynn/hppeng-wynn.github.io/tree/dev/data) (in the latest version you can find the items.json), and place it in the config folder in the folder where you extracted the tool.
-4. You're all set, open a terminal and run the binaries!
+3. You're all set, open a terminal and run the binaries!
 Remember to make use of the example config.toml, and remember to run `search_item -h` if you're having trouble with the search_item binary!

+## Step-by-step Setup Guide (Linux)
+1. Download the latest release's artifacts from [the releases page](https://github.com/TYTheBeast/WynnBuilderTools-Rekindled/releases)
+2. Extract its contents wherever you prefer, but make sure you can easily access the directory in a terminal!
+3. You're all set, open a terminal and run the binaries!
+Remember to make use of the example config.toml, and remember to run `./search_item -h` if you're having trouble with the search_item binary!

 If these instructions do not work for you, feel free to [open a new issue](https://github.com/TYTheBeast/WynnBuilderTools-Rekindled/issues/new/choose), or if you think there's some changes to be made to the step-by-step guide, feel free to open a pull request!